 P3 Model Comparison

 The webinar is built around our white paper titled: A THEORETICAL COST COMPARISON OF P3 AND TRADITIONAL PUBLIC DELIVERY MODELS USED IN DEVELOPING SOCIAL INFRASTRUCTURE.
-Where we presents three distinct approaches to a hypothetical social infrastructure development and analyzes the costs of that project as they relate to each approach.
-The three models presented are Traditional Public Delivery, The American P3 Approach, and the Availability Based P3 Approach.
-The paper defines each category of cost and how the data inputs were determined, explains the basic concepts that differentiate those costs, and calculates the projected cost of a theoretical high-end $200 million, 313,824 gross square foot building.
+In the paper and in this webinar, we present three distinct approaches to a hypothetical social infrastructure development and analyze the costs of that project as they relate to each approach.
+The three models presented are Traditional Public Delivery, 63-20 Progressive Design-Build, and the Availability Based P3 Approach.
+The paper defines each category of cost and how the data inputs were determined, explains the basic concepts that differentiate those costs, and calculates the projected cost of a theoretical high-end $200 million building.

 The most advantageous contribution to development a Public Agency can make to their P3 project is the ability to access tax-exempt debt.
-This discussion uses the concepts learned in the first two webinars to introduce the New American Approach, explain its advantages and disadvantages over typical public procurement models as well as comparing and contrasting it with other P3 development models.
+This discussion uses the concepts learned in the first two webinars to introduce 63-20 Progressive Design-Build, explain its advantages and disadvantages over typical public procurement models as well as comparing and contrasting it with other P3 development models.

 Meant to be a workshop as much as an informational webinar, this problem solving session offers an in depth review of the more technical aspects of a P3.
 We will discuss in detail topics like the public works processes, cash flow and ‘off-books’ concerns, political risk, asset management, and operations and maintenance.
 We have also included a substantial Q&A period to address individual and project specific concerns.